ATM/Debit Card Overdraft Service

 - We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as a line of credit attached to your checking account, which may be less expensive than our standard overdraft practices.
-To learn more, ask us about these plans.
+- We also offer overdraft protection plans, such as a line of credit attached to your checking account and automatic transfers from your savings or money market account.
+To learn more about these plans speak with a Flushing Bank representative.

 This notice explains our standard overdraft practices.